 For International competitions at small/removable cable systems that are not in regular use by the public, the organiser has to submit the drawing of the pool/lake features and the cable for approval by the Confederation or World Council, no later than 3 Months prior to the competition.

 All features must have been in everyday use for a minimum of 14 days prior to the competition.
 When the site is built especially for the competition, the 14 days rule does not apply.
 The position of the features must not change between the Official Training and the competition.
+Any changes requested by the organiser after the 14days must be approved by the Chief Judge and communicated to all the registered riders of the event.
+The Bulletin should also be amended to reflect any changes agreed.

 For safety reasons, open water should be allowed for all air tricks.
-Features shall not be placed in an area where an air trick is expected or riders forced to perform an airt rick over a feature.
+Features shall not be placed in an area where an air trick is expected or riders forced to perform an airt trick over a feature.

 If a rider falls in front of a feature, he has to let go of the handle or be disqualified.